arduino/help-center-content/content/Hardware Support/UNO/Debug-runtime-errors-on-UNO-R4-WiFi-using-stack-trace.md

 ## Use addr2line to generate a stack trace

-The `addr2line` utility is included in the **Arduino UNO R4 Boards** boards package.
+The `addr2line` utility is included in the **Arduino UNO R4 Boards** board package.
 However, running it in this way requires modifying the command included in the output.
-For convenience, you may want to install `addr2line` on your system or adding a shortcut:
+For convenience, you may want to install `addr2line` on your system or add a shortcut:

 Add `addr2line` to the command line:

 * **Windows:** Add a shortcut to the `addr2line` executable.

-  1. Open Command Prompt as Adminstrator.
+  1. Open Command Prompt as Administrator.
   2. Run this command:

      `mklink C:\Windows\System32\addr2line.exe %UserProfile%\AppData\Local\Arduino15\packages\arduino\tools\arm-none-eabi-gcc\7-2017q4\bin\arm-none-eabi-addr2line.exe`